CDN Cost Guide: Diagnose the Bill, Choose the Right Calculator, and Validate the Model

 • One blended rate hides regional price spread and overstates savings.

-• Edge bandwidth and origin egress are merged into one number.
+• Edge delivery and origin leakage are merged into one number.

-• Request pricing units (per 10k vs per 1M) are mixed in the same sheet.
+• Request pricing units are mixed in the same sheet without normalization.

 Related tools